Iestyn Rees: Scarlets

 Rees featured in a Scarlets Development XV friendly match against Ospreys A on 19 November 2021, starting as an openside flanker.
 His involvement with the Scarlets was limited after this, not appearing again until 10 March 2023, when he started in a friendly against the Saracens.
 Rees played for affiliated-side Llandovery RFC, when not playing for the Scarlets.

+Post-Scarlets career

 On 21 April 2023, it was announced that Rees would depart the Scarlets at the end of the season.
 He made a final appearance for the Scarlets, his first European match, against Glasgow on 29 April 2023.

 Rees joined Ampthill for the 2023–24 season.

 After one season with Ampthill, Rees joined Cambridge.

 Ahead of the 2025–26 Champ Rugby season, Rees joined Nottingham.

 International career

+Wales age grade and sevens

 In 2018, Rees was selected as captain of Wales U18.

 Rees represented Wales U20 in the U20 Six Nations and World Rugby Under 20 Championship.

 In 2022, Rees competed for Wales Sevens at the 2022 Rugby World Cup Sevens in Cape Town.

+Germany

+Having been born in Germany, Rees qualified for Germany national rugby union team after the requisite stand-down period following on from playing sevens for Wales, and was selected for the 2026 Rugby Europe Championship.

+He made his debut for Germany national rugby union team against Belgium national rugby union team on Saturday 21 February 2026, playing in the second row.